-1.08 Stage three is being presented here which includes published assessment and improvement plan which will be led by the Cabinet and run through the Corporate Resources Overview and Scrutiny Committee (CROSC) and Governance and Audit Committee for input and assurance in March 2023.
-1.09 During consultation with Cabinet and CROSC, feedback and suggestions were made by CROSC.
-Appendix A has been updated to reflect the suggestions made at CROSC.
-1.10 Overall based on the range of questions asked against the eight Themes it is considered that the Council: a) Does exercise its functions effectively. b) Uses its resources economically, efficiently, and effectively; and c) Has effective governance for securing the matters set out in paragraphs (a & b) This is consistent with the Council Annual Governance Statement and the Annual Performance Report for the year 2021/22.
+- Score 5 Very best practice - Score 4/5 Good evidence, almost best practice - Score 4 Good evidence - Score 3/4 Good evidence, could enhance further - Score 3 Evidence but further action required - 1.08 Stage three is being presented here which includes a published assessment and improvement plan which will be led by the Cabinet and run through the Corporate Resources Overview and Scrutiny Committee (CROSC) and Governance and Audit Committee for input and assurance in March 2023. - 1.09 During consultation with Informal Cabinet, CROSC and Governance and Audit Committee, feedback and suggestions were made by both CROSC and the Governance and Audit Committee.
+Where relevant for this report, Appendix A has been updated to reflect the suggestions made.

+Improvements to the process were also suggested following the pilot of the Corporate Self-Assessment for 2021/22.
+These have been included within the programme of work for 2022/23 and covers an improved report format, consultation with the workforce, Trade Union representatives and members.

+- 1.10 Overall based on the range of questions asked against the eight Themes it is considered that the Council: - a) Does exercise its functions effectively. - b) Uses its resources economically, efficiently, and effectively; and - c) Has effective governance for securing the matters set out in paragraphs (a & b)

+This is consistent with the Council Annual Governance Statement and the Annual Performance Report for the year 2021/22.

 The Self-Assessment has identified two themes / three questions which scored a 3 as 'having evidence but further action needed'.
-There are always areas where we strive for improvement and the following list of opportunities have been identified following engagement which it is felt be achieved in the short term and have some real benefits in doing so.
-This relates to: Theme B - Resource Planning and Management.
-Question: Are these strategies sustainable, and dynamic, in adapting to change and the future?
-(B11) Theme G - Customer and Community Engagement.
-Question: Does the Council have comprehensive and maintained plans and policies for customer and community engagement in place?
-(G27) Question: Does the Council use Customer Service feedback effectively in reviewing performance and shaping services?
-(G28) The improvement plan can be found in Appendix A.
+There are always areas where we strive for improvement and the following list of opportunities have been identified following engagement which it is felt can be achieved in the short term and have some real benefits in doing so.
+This relates to:

+- Theme B Resource Planning and Management.

+- Question: Are these strategies sustainable, and dynamic, in adapting to change and the future?
+(B11)

+- Theme G Customer and Community Engagement.

+- Question: Does the Council have comprehensive and maintained plans and policies for customer and community engagement in place?
+(G27) - Question: Does the Council use Customer Service feedback effectively in reviewing performance and shaping services?
+(G28)

+The improvement plan can be found in Appendix A.